Responding to a churchgoer who wants to bring a service or support animal to church may not be a new challenge.

 Example.
 A church with 20 employees terminates its pastor, who became disabled in recent years.

-The pastor sues a church, claiming that his termination constituted discrimination based on disability since the church refused to provide reasonable accommodations to enable him to perform the essential functions of his job.
+The pastor sues, claiming that his termination constituted discrimination based on disability since the church refused to provide reasonable accommodations to enable him to perform the essential functions of his job.
 One of the specific accommodations the pastor requested was a Seeing Eye dog.
 The court declined to offer this accommodation based on the “ministerial exception.”

 In Hosanna-Tabor Evangelical Lutheran Church and School v.
 E.E.O.C., 132 S.Ct.
 694 (2012), the United States Supreme Court unanimously recognized the so-called “ministerial exception” barring civil court review of employment disputes between churches and ministers.
 The case involved a claim by a “called” teacher at a church-related school in Michigan that the school committed unlawful disability discrimination in terminating her employment.
 This case effectively bars claims of disability discrimination by ministers against their employing church.